lvillasen/RedPitaya-Hello-World/README.md

 -  Add the IP called *ZYNQ7 Processing System* from the menu and *Run Block Automation* with default options.
 -  Add the IP called *AXI GPIO*.
 Enable *Dual Channel* and set GPIO 2 to *All Inputs* with a width of 14 as shown in Fig. 2.AXI_GPIO.png.
 -  Run *Connection Automation* with all options selected.
 Delete the *gpio-RTL_0* and *gpio-RTL_1* ports.
--  From the menu Add Module add *trigger*.
+-  From the menu Add Module *trigger*.
 -  From the Add IP menu add *Utility Buffer* and rigth-click on the plus sign to display the differential IBUF_DS_P and IBUF_DS_N inputs.
 -  From the *Create Port* menu add the 3 input ports and the led_o output shown in Fig. 2.Trigger_Counter.png. and make the wire connections shown.

 - Note that the base address for the AXI_GPIO is 0x4120_0000, as shown in Fig. 2.Address_Editor.png.
-We will use this number to communicate to the PL from the PS.
+We will use this number to communicate with the PL from the PS.
 - From the menu click on *Validate Design*

 - In 'Sources' go to 'IP Sources' right-click on 'project1' and select 'Create HDL Wraper'